dickdavis/dick-codes/_posts/2025-11-15-a-rant-i-ve-been-waiting-to-express-for-some-time-now.md

 layout: post
 title:  "A rant I've been waiting to express for some time now"
 date:   2025-11-15
+tags:   [opinion]
 ---

-Sometimes things happen that we just can't let go of unless we address them. *Deep Inhale*
+Sometimes things happen that we just can't let go of unless we address them. *Deep Inhale*.

 <!--more-->